Prologue & Origins of ‘Digital Destination’

 Over the last year, I’ve been working on a rough outline for a research project that I call ‘Digital Destination’.

 When I moved from Toronto to London, Ontario, I didn’t really think about this much, as Toronto had a very large and self-sustaining digital community that grew nearly instantly as the Age of the Internet came upon us.
+Of course, quite, naturally, I wanted to get more information on the digital world and all its new exciting features.

 Of course, there were gaps (which arguably still exist in many places), but I would describe Toronto as a mature and expanding ‘Digital Destination’.
 Admittedly, this is a debatable position, and as we develop this concept through this series of articles, we’ll find out if I’m actually correct in that assertion.